istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 for establishing a production environment, unlike the larger `demo` profile that is intended for evaluating a broad set of Istio features.

-If you want to secure Istio control plane service endpoints on top of the `default` profile, you can set the security related configuration parameters:
+If you want to enable mesh wide mutual TLS on top of the `default` profile, you can set the security related configuration parameters:

 {{< text bash >}}
-$ istioctl manifest apply --set values.global.controlPlaneSecurityEnabled=true
+$ istioctl manifest apply --set values.global.mtls.enabled=true
 {{< /text >}}

 In general, you can use the `--set` flag in `istioctl` as you would with